intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

   # It is shown here only for demonstration of how to reference the IOM Helm-chart after adding the according repository.
   helm install demo intershop/iom --values=values.yaml --namespace iom --timeout 20m0s --wait

 The following illustration shows the most important components and personas when operating IOM with Helm.
-The project owner has to define a values file (available configuration parameters are explained in section `Parameters <TODO>`_), which can be used along with IOM Helm-charts to install, upgrade, rollback, and uninstall IOM within a Kubernetes runtime environment.
+The project owner has to define a values file (available configuration parameters are explained in `Helm parameters of IOM <ParametersIOM.rst>`_, `Helm parameters of Integrated SMTP server <dParametersMailhog.rst>`_, `Helm parameters of Integrated NGINX Ingress Controller <ParametersNGINX.rst>`_, `Helm parameters of Integrated PostgreSQL Server <ParametersPosgres.rst>`_ and `Helm parameters of IOM-Tests <ParametersTests.rst>`_), which can be used along with IOM Helm-charts to install, upgrade, rollback, and uninstall IOM within a Kubernetes runtime environment.

 This is a very generalized view which has some restrictions when used with IOM.
 The next section explains these restrictions in detail.